 I look at my boys and wonder how they actually grew up without me.
 They claim I didn’t cook or take them to Hawaii at Christmas.
 They say they were latchkey kids.
 Most of the time I can’t even talk to my adult children.

-A few weeks ago, I was visiting one of my sons, Jonathan, and his 3 boys, in Las Vegas.
+A few weeks ago, I was visiting one of my sons, Jonathan, and his three boys in Las Vegas.
 The weekend assault was over and he was driving me to the airport.
 I was exhausted.

 “You were really good this weekend, mom,” he said.
 I was thinking how often I put tape over my mouth and didn’t say what I was thinking over the last few days.
 The whining, thumb sucking, coddling, candy and sugar were difficult to ignore.

 “Really, I was good?”
 I asked him, like one of his boys desperately wanting approval.
 “Did I get an A this visit?
 Usually, I’m pulling Ds or even Fs.”

 Adult children get to confront their parents no matter their age.
 Mine tell me that I overstepped my boundaries if I say what I think.
 Yet, it’s perfectly okay for them to attack me.
 Family management is not necessarily a democracy.

 I would not have dreamed of talking to my parents the way my boys talk to me.
 I didn’t respond to my mother, even as an adult, when she criticized me for just about everything I did.

 On her deathbed, she still had to comment on what I was wearing.
 “Why are you wearing a T-shirt in the middle of winter?” she asked.
 She had no idea that it was 105 degrees in the house.
 She was bundled up like a snow bunny.